Your Life

 So how do we break this taboo around talking about money?

 Like they say, knowledge truly is power.
-Spend some time each week trying to improve your understanding about money.
-Subscribe to a personal finance blog, tune in to financial shows on the television, sign up to a finance course or listen to financial podcasts on your way to work.
+Spend some time each week trying to improve your financial literacy.
+Subscribe to a personal finance newsletter (like mine!), tune in to financial TV shows, sign up to a finance course or listen to financial podcasts on your way to work.
 Whatever you do, keep it consistent and try to look for mentors or people you can ask questions about whatever it is that you’re trying to learn.

 Depending on your financial situation, set yourself some realistic financial goals for the new year.
 Think about what you want to achieve financially – start by asking yourself some questions about your top priorities: